cdue/composer/README.md

-# composer-soap
+# composer
-Docker image base on composer/composer (alpine) and containing soap and xdebug extensions
+Docker image base on composer/composer (alpine) and containing soap and xdebug extensions.
+This images includes composer 2.0.7 and PHP 7.4.
+If you need to use older PHP version, you may want to check the `2.0.7-php7.3` branch.

 ## Build Docker image